lprestini/ml-runner/README.md

 - Supports only EXR and PNG.
 - Haven't implemented error reporting to Nuke
 - Progress reporting to node UI is buggy - to see refresh you need to close reopen the node properties

+The license of this repository only covers the ml-runner related code.
+All of the code/files in third-party-models come with the original model repository license.
+Please visit the original model repo to refer to the model licenses.

 ## How to install the server
 The server code has been tested with Linux Rocky 9 Python 3.10 PyTorch2.7 and CUDA12.8.
 However it should work with other CUDA versions and some other pytorch versions, depending on how far you go.